Owlfroggy/terracotta-docs/docs/language_features/expressions.md

     default:Teleport(line selectedLocation);
     ```

-    It's true that the above example is a bit unnecessary, but in loops or when using indexing operations that treverse multiple levels the saved CPU can really add up.
+    It's true that the above example is a bit unnecessary, but in loops or when using indexing operations that traverse multiple levels the saved CPU can really add up.

 Indexes can themselves be expressions
 ```tc